 Being prequalified means there’s been a review of your income, credit and debt information; you become preapproved after all your information is “verified” and “approved.”
 Preapproval is a step above prequalification, and it takes a little longer to obtain, but the higher level of approval you have, the more power you have at the bargaining table because sellers know your offer will likely close without trouble or delay.
 When you’re ready to buy, you’ll also have less paperwork and your loan will close faster.

 When you get approved for a mortgage loan, the terms are based on a specific, agreed-upon interest rate.
 In most approved loan agreements, this rate is locked, meaning it won’t change even if the market rates go up or down.
-That protects your rate from rising, but what if rates go down?
-At PrimeLending, we allow you to elect to float down your rate one-time within twenty days of your closing if there has been adequate market improvement.
+That protects your rate from rising, but what if you learn that rates went down?
+At PrimeLending, we allow you to make a request to float down your rate one-time within twenty days of your closing if there has been adequate market improvement.

-The Float Down option gives you the ability to lock-in, meaning your rate won’t rise, and also rest easy knowing that if there is a significant drop in interest rates, you have an option to elect to reduce your rate with PrimeLending.
+The Float Down option gives you the ability to lock-in, meaning your rate won’t rise, and also rest easy knowing that if you learn there has been a significant drop in interest rates, you have an option to request to reduce your rate with PrimeLending.